-It has become very popular to trade cryptocurrencies on margin the last few years, and many popular crypto exchanges offer this like BitMEX, FTX and Bybit for example.
+It has become very popular to trade cryptocurrencies on margin in the last few years, and many popular crypto exchanges offer this like BitMEX, FTX, and Bybit for example.
 Instead of buying or selling cryptocurrency you actually own, margin trading lets you borrow funds from the exchange to speculate if the price will go up or down in the future.
 The former is often referred to as going long, while the latter is going short.
 Futures and derivates trading works in a similar fashion, ie. you borrow funds when you make a purchase or sell order.

 When you trade futures on an exchange like BitMEX, you will open a position each time you make a buy or sell order.
 When the position is closed, you will have made either a gain or loss.